Blosc/c-blosc/README.rst

 these will be used by default.
 See an `example here
 <https://github.com/Blosc/c-blosc/blob/master/examples/many_compressors.c>`_.

-*Note on Zlib*: the library should be easily found on UNIX systems, although on Windows, you can help CMake to find it by setting the environment variable 'ZLIB_ROOT' to where zlib 'include' and 'lib' directories are.
-Also, make sure that Zlib DDL library is in your '\Windows' directory.

 However, the full sources for LZ4, LZ4HC, Snappy and Zlib have been included in Blosc too.
 So, in general, you should not worry about not having (or CMake not finding) the libraries in your system because in